Butterbeer recipe – a copycat of the famous drink from the Harry Potter Book series!

 - 1 cup heavy cream

-- Pour butter flavor and 2 tsp rum extract into bottle of cream soda, return lid to soda then holding soda horizontally twist and rotate bottle gently to evenly distribute flavorings.
+- FOR THE BUTTERBEER SODA: Pour butter flavor and 2 tsp rum extract into bottle of cream soda, return lid to soda then holding soda horizontally twist and rotate bottle gently to evenly distribute flavorings.
 Refrigerate until ready to serve.

 - FOR THE CREAM TOPPING: In the bowl of an electric stand mixer fitter with the whisk attachment, whip cream on high speed until it begins to thicken slightly and begins to form slight peaks.

 - Add marshmallow cream and remaining 1 tsp rum extract and continue to whip until well blended and smooth.
 To serve pour soda into mugs and spoon marshmallow cream topping over top.